Breast Apocrine Metaplasia

 There are no clear mammographic distinctions for apocrine metaplasia.
 So, the most likely follow-up is with an ultrasound, or a small biopsy, to confirm.

 What exactly is breast apocrine metaplasia?

-The name can be a bit misleading.
-Apocrine metaplasia does not in fact have anything to do with ‘apocrine glands’, which are associated with sexual function, odor, and sweat secretion.
+Interestingly, the name can be a bit misleading.
+Apocrine metaplasia does not, in fact, have anything to do with ‘apocrine glands’.
+These glands affect sexual function, odour and sweat secretion.